leger-labs/leger/docs/PROJECT-README.md

     - Administrators: Technical users who deploy and configure OpenWebUI instances
     - End users: Users who access the deployed OpenWebUI instances

-New user flow specified (might be different or similar to previous tldr, needs consolidation):
+New user flow:
 * admin opens leger configurator
 * uses the gui to create a new deployment config
 * the gui is written in a way that catches any error before pushing with its robust zod schema for validation on the front end
-* admin saves the config which is now a new json file with a uuid (saved in supabase, with timestamps)
+* admin saves the config which is now a new json file with a uuid (saved in D1 database, with timestamps)
-* admin can "launch" an openwebui workspace which starts the beam.cloud pod with all the environment variables.
+* admin can "launch" an openwebui workspace which starts the beam.cloud pod with all the environment variables

-[Optional: A short demo video or screenshot]

 ## Core Features

-- [Key feature 1]
-- [Key feature 2]
-- [Key feature 3]
+- **Configuration Management**: Create, update, and version JSON configuration data for OpenWebUI
+- **Template System**: Create and share configuration templates
+- **Team Collaboration**: Team accounts with role-based permissions
+- **Version Control**: Track changes to configurations with comparison and restoration
+- **Subscription Model**: Tiered access with free and paid options
+- **Per-Account Resource Provisioning**: Dedicated storage and services for each tenant

+## Subscription Plans

+- **Free Tier**:
+  - Available after trial expiration
+  - Limited to 3 configurations
+  - Cannot create or share templates
+  - Basic versioning features only

+- **Standard Plan** ($99/month):
+  - 50 configurations maximum
+  - Full template creation and sharing
+  - Advanced versioning features
+  - All collaboration capabilities

+- **Trial Period**:
+  - 14 days of full access
+  - Automatically provided to new users
+  - All premium features available
+  - Seamless transition to paid plan

 ## User Journeys